English name: Little File Snake (aka: “Little Wart Snake”, “Marine File Snake”, “Banded File Snake”)

 Habitat: The Little File Snake is found in the ocean as well as in estuaries, swamps, ponds, and rivers in coastal areas.
 It is almost entirely aquatic and can be found up to 10 km offshore in waters as deep as 20 meters.
 During the day it buries itself under cover below the water, coming to the surface occasionally to breathe.

-Contribution to the ecosystem: The Little File Snake helps to control fish populations.
-Smaller juveniles provide food for monitors, large fish, and wading birds.
+Place in the ecosystem: The Little File Snake feeds on fish.
+Smaller juveniles are eaten by monitors, large fish, and wading birds.

 Danger to humans: Has no venom, is usually passive and is not dangerous to humans.
-However, it can easily be confused with similarly banded sea snakes, which pack a deadly bite, so exercise caution before handling.
+However, it can easily be confused with sea snakes, which pack a deadly bite, so exercise caution before handling.

 Conservation status and threats: Is common and widespread.
 Some are collected for the pet trade, for food, or for their skins, but this does not appear to be a threat to their populations.
 Many are killed accidentally by netting operations in shallow ocean water, but at this point the incidental take appears to be sustainable.

 Interesting facts: The Little File Snake contains more blood in its body than similarly-size land snakes, with a much higher concentration of red blood cells.
 This allows it to stay underwater up to 139 minutes at a time, allowing it to wait patiently for the fish that form its diet.

 The male snakes of this species are skinnier and longer than the females, and tend to hunt their prey more actively.

 IUCN Redlist: Acrochordus granulatus